mikeshimura/mike_launcher/README.md

 HIS = History file name.

 UNZIP = classes.zip   This mean after download classes.zip will be unzipped.

+Make sure that AWS_ACCESS_KEY_ID is IAM which has only authorizathion to read S3.

 $godesktop-watch.txt content are as follows.